thingsboard/thingsboard.github.io/_includes/templates/install/ubuntu-java-install.md

 ThingsBoard service is running on Java 17.
-Follow this instructions to install OpenJDK 17:
+Follow these instructions to install OpenJDK 17:

 ```bash
 sudo apt update